my-language-skills/extensions-for-pressbook/user-manual.md

 ### Printing links in web-pages

-In order for the links to be shown in the front-end of a website, use our [!child theme](https://github.com/my-language-skills/books4languages-book-child-theme-for-pressbooks).
+In order for the links to be shown in the front-end of a website, use our [theme](https://github.com/my-language-skills/books4languages-book-child-theme-for-pressbooks).
 Since some relations will be established, the links will appear in the footer of every web-page of your connected books. **Note!** Do not change permalinks in your translations, otherwise links will lead to non-existing pages in other books.